 3. Brussels sprouts wrapped up like lollipops

-After you pull this prank on your kids, you can use the leftover sprouts in this Balsamic Glazed Brussels Sprouts recipe.
-Your kids may like it so much, they might decide NOT to prank you back.
+After you pull this prank on your kids, you can use the leftover sprouts in this Better Brussels Sprouts recipe.
+Your kids may like it so much, they might even decide not to prank you back!

 4. “Pizza” delivery

 “How about some pizza, kids?”

 “Sure, Mom” they say…until they open the box and see that it’s filled with fresh vegetables.
 After a round of groans (theirs) and laughs (yours), you can serve the actual pizza.
 In fact, you can make the pizza yourself with recipes for homemade pizza that are even better than delivery.

 5. Frozen cereal

 “Fix a bowl of cereal the night before and stick it in the freezer so it’s frozen when breakfast time rolls around,” advises the Family Education website in its rundown of harmless pranks.
 “Before serving your kids, splash a little milk on top to hide the frozen cereal underneath.
 For an added bonus, freeze the spoon in the bowl, too!”